eu-digital-identity-wallet/eudi-srv-pid-issuer/README.md

 Description: Duration after which CNonce values expire
 Default value: `PT5M`

+Variable: `ISSUER_STATUSLIST_ENABLED`
+Description: Whether to enable support for Status List Tokens
+Default value: `false`

+Variable: `ISSUER_STATUSLIST_SERVICE_URI`
+Description: URI of the service used to generate Status List Tokens

+Variable: `ISSUER_STATUSLIST_SERVICE_APIKEY`
+Description: API Key of the service used to generate Status List Tokens

 ### Metadata configuration

 You can configure the display objects of the Credential Issuer Metadata of PID Issuer, using the following